ozo-vehe/token-defi/README.md

 ### 3. **Viewing Supply Pool**
    - code can be found in `utils/index.ts`
    - **Supply Balance Query**:
-     - The script interacts with Aave’s `getUserReserveData` function to retrieve the current amount of a specific token (in this case, LINK) that has been supplied to the Aave pool by the user.
+     - The script uses `balanceOf` function to retrieve the current amount of a specific token that has been supplied to the Aave pool by the user.
 This provides real-time information on the user’s balance within the Aave lending pool.

 ### 4. **Withdraw from Aave**
    - code can be found in `utils/withdraw.ts`